webplatform/docs/dom/NodeIterator/filter/index.md

 }}
 }}
 {{Notes_Section
+|Usage=Use the filter property to exclude/include Nodes from the Iteration.
 |Notes=*Appending content to the document while the [[dom/TreeWalker|'''TreeWalker''']] is searching for nodes can cause an endless loop.
 To prevent this, the example collects all possible output in a temporary variable and appends it to the document after the '''TreeWalker''' is finished.
 *The '''NodeFilter''' is a callback function that provides customized filtering for [[dom/NodeIterator|'''NodeIterator''']] and [[dom/TreeWalker|'''TreeWalker''']].
 The filter function accepts a node as its only parameter, and indicates whether the node is accepted, rejected, or skipped.
  <code>function myFilter(node) {